camfindlay/silverstripe-reviewable/README.md

 Allows reviews on SilverStripe pages or Controllers and includes comments and a 1-5 star rating.

-Builds on the great work from [Shea Dawson's Ratable module](https://github.com/sheadawson/silverstripe-rateable/)
+Builds on the great work from [Shea Dawson's Rateable module](https://github.com/sheadawson/silverstripe-rateable/)

 ## Installation